 Within the course of one hour 5 stories are shown.
 None of these stories have any logical explanation, and some of them actually occurred.
 You are left to decide which of these stories, if ...
 See full summary »

 When Adam Grant is found guilty of first degree murder and sentenced he lashes out telling everyone that he will not be murdered again.
 Grant claims to be having a recurring nightmare where he is found guilty and executed.
 The characters around him change and so he argues that all of them will vanish if he dies.
 It leads newspaperman Paul Carson to question what is real and what might just be a figment of someone else's imagination.
 DA Henry Ritchie visits Grant in jail and decides to try and do something about his claims, no matter how far-fetched his claims might be.
 Written by

-The title refers to the ancient art of shadow play or shadow puppetry using opaque figures that cast shadows on clear curtain.
-Such entertainment is know in countries throughout the world and is presented in theaters and by traveling troupes.
+The title refers to the ancient art of shadow play or shadow puppetry using opaque figures that cast shadows on clear curtains.
+Such entertainment is known in countries throughout the world and is presented in theaters and by traveling troupes.
 See more »

 Was this review helpful to you?